doubotis/java-rest-wrapper/README.md

 ```

 ### Subclassing NativeImpl class
 `NativeImpl` class is the base class for all implementation classes.
-You can extends this to add custom code to automatically login to your database when the implementation class is destroyed, and close the connection when the implementation class is destroyed.
+You can extends this to add custom code to automatically login to your database when the implementation class is created, and close the connection when the implementation class is destroyed.

 ```
 public class ConnectedImpl extends NativeImpl